jfalkner/algorithms/code/trie/README.md

 build the trie from the target data set.
 An alphabet of (A, C, T, G, N) will be used.

-For example, if the list of strings used to construct the trie is {ACTG, AACT, TCAGG, TTGGA} and the set of target characters is {G, C} then the result is rougly 0.44 (8/18).
+For example, if the list of strings used to construct the trie is {ACTG, AACT, TCAGG, TTGGA} and the set of target characters is {G, C} then the result is roughly 0.44 (8/18).

 Trie's have a lookup time dependent on the length of the word but not the number of strings used to build the trie (aka prefix tree). e.g. `O(n)` where `n` is the length